rirism/rirism/README.md

 ### Hello, fellow code warrior! 👋

-I'm an information system student at Universitas who's passionate about web development and UI/UX design.
+I'm an information system student at Universitas Indonesia who's passionate about web development and UI/UX design.
 I love creating beautiful and functional websites that make people go 'wow'.
 I'm always curious to learn about new technologies and improve my skills, so don't hesitate to send me a pull request or two!
 When I'm not coding, you can find me scrolling through Instagram, stumbling upon stunning ocean creatures and maybe some funny videos.
 Let's build something amazing together! \

 Hit me up on the professional side of the interwebs a.k.a [LinkedIn](https://www.linkedin.com/in/riristogatorop/)